jpdjere/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 3 - Part 2 - Bias and variance.md

 This happens because when we have a very simple linear function (very low $d$), it doesn't fit the training data well, but ass the degree of polynomial increases, $J_{train}$ will typically go down.

-Next, let's look at $J_cv$, which shows how well does it do on data that it did not get to fit train with.
+Next, let's look at $J_{cv}$, which shows how well does it do on data that it did not get to fit train with.

 ![](2024-02-04-15-12-40.png)

-What we saw was when $d$ equals one, when the degree of polynomial was very low, $J_cv$ was pretty high because it underfits, so it didn't do well on the cross validation set.
+What we saw was when $d$ equals one, when the degree of polynomial was very low, $J_{cv}$ was pretty high because it underfits, so it didn't do well on the cross validation set.
 But when the degree of the polynomial is very large, for example four, it doesn't do well on the cross-validation set either, and so it's also high.

 But if $d$ is in-between, like a second-order polynomial, then it actually did much better.
 So the curve for $J_{cv}$ looks like what we see above, which comes down and then goes back up: if the degree of polynomial is too low, it underfits and so doesn't do well when evaluating the cross validation set; but if itis too high, it overfits the dataset and also doesn't do well on the cross validation set.